kgvistamps.com

 Identifying King George VI Stamps

-If you are trying to sort the stamps of the Leeward Islands keyplates, you will need to understand how to identify the various Head Plate Die states.
+If you are trying to sort the stamps of the Leeward Islands or Mauritius, you will need to understand how to identify the various Head Plate Die states.
 There are three Dies of the Head Plate that were used during the 15 years the stamps were printed.
 These Die Plate States can be used to help determine when a stamp was printed.
-These are shown below:
+The three Dies are shown below:

 Identifying the three Die States